macaw-cad/sxa-umbrella/readme.md

 ![Bundle Analyzer](docs/BundleAnalyzer.png)

-Note that during this build the resulting artifacts for themes and grids will end-up in the `dist` folder in the root of the front-end folder.
+Note that during this build the resulting artifacts for themes and grids will end-up in the `dist` folder located in the root of the front-end folder.
 These artifacts should be part of the deployment package for Sitecore together with a custom script to deploy the files as items in Sitecore.
-Preferably don't deploy these files using unicorn, because the build of JavaScript and CSS bundles should be executed on s build server
+Preferably don't deploy these files using unicorn, because the build of JavaScript and CSS bundles should be executed on a build server, not on a developer his local machine.

-The rendering variant items should be deployed using Unicorn, because these files need to be deployed to Sitecore "as is", no build procvess is needed.
+The Scriban rendering variant items should be deployed using Unicorn, because these files need to be deployed to Sitecore "as is".
+For Scriban files no build process is needed.

 ## Other NPM scripts